vigneshv92/Computer-Vision/Notes/Introduction_to_Motion.md

 By the end of this lesson, you'll have all the skills you need to code an implementation of SLAM, which stands for Simultaneous Localization and Mapping.
 Slam is a technique that allows autonomous vehicles to build up a model of the world while locating itself within that world.
 So, let's get started.

 ### 3. [Motion](https://youtu.be/A-QJf04LBb0)

+So far we've been looking at a lot of static images and processing them to identify objects and interesting features, and the exact same processing techniques can be used on a video stream.
+This is because a video stream is just made up of a sequence of image frames.

+One thing we haven't talked about that's unique to these sequences of image frames is the idea of motion.
+For example, when you're watching a video you can see or envision an object move and to create an intelligent computer vision system, we also want to give computers a way to understand motion.

+This is useful in a number of applications.
+Knowledge about motion is used to isolate moving pedestrians from a still background.
+It's used in intelligent navigation systems, in movement prediction models, and in distinguishing behaviors like running versus walking in a given video.
+One way to track objects over time and detect motion is by extracting certain features and observing how they change from one frame to the next.
+Next we'll learn about one such method called optical flow.